Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab2design.md

 - Create deep copy of arguments from old address space to new one via `vscpacewriteova`
 - Does not return on success.
 Returns -1 on error

-### pipes: "Not done"
+### pipes:

-    - functions you need to implement:

-            pipe_open(int fd1,int fd2): create two files descriptor in process file tablepointing to a pipe in global file info struct. pipe_write(int fd,char* buf, int offset): acquire a lock and write to pipe,  then release lock.
-Spin or sleep if pipe buffer is full. pipe_read(int fd,char* buf,int offset): acquire a lock and read from pipe, then release this lock.
+- pipe_open(int fd1,int fd2): create two files descriptor in process file tablepointing to a pipe in global file info struct.
+- pipe_write(int fd,char* buf, int offset): acquire a lock and write to pipe,  then release lock.
+Spin or sleep if pipe buffer is full.
+- pipe_read(int fd,char* buf,int offset): acquire a lock and read from pipe, then release this lock.
 Spin or sleep if pipe is empty.

-        - functions you need to modiy: file_info strcut in file.h: add boolean type isPipe flag. file_read() in file.c: if isPipe is true, use pipe_read function, otherwise use Lab1 file_read function. file_write() in file.c: if isPipe is true, use pipe_write function, otherwise use Lab1 file_write function.
+-functions you need to modiy:
+     (1) file_info strcut in file.h: add boolean type isPipe flag.
+     (2) file_read() in file.c: if isPipe is true, use pipe_read function, otherwise use Lab1 file_read function.
+     (3) file_write() in file.c: if isPipe is true, use pipe_write function, otherwise use Lab1 file_write function.
 - corner cases:.
-            Empty and full state need to be handled.
+     (1) Empty and full state need to be handled.
 Will use circular buffer to determine whether it is full or empty.
 (If read is chased by write, then full.
 On the other hand, if write is chased by read, it is empty state)
 - test plan:.
-             a.
-Transferring the data.
+     (1) Transferring the data.
-             b.
-Full state and empty state.
+     (2) Full state and empty state.
-             c.
-Race competition
+     (3) Race competition
 - file will be modified: .
+     (1) file.h.
-             file.h, file.c
+     (2) file.c

-## Risk Analysis "Not done"
+## Risk Analysis

 ### Unanswered Questions
 (1) write down everything you have not figured out yet